mayur2707designer/blog/Best App Design Practices 2020 and Images for All The Blogs.md

 # Best App Design Practices 2020 and Images for All The Blogs

 ------------
-### Optimal mobile app design is design that does not require users to think much and focuses on emotions, motivations and needs.
+### Optimal mobile app design is a design that does not require users to think much and focuses on emotions, motivations, and needs.
 ### Why You Should Care: The Importance of Mobile App Design In 2020

 #### Nowadays, everyone is looking for valuable information, so it's become much harder to create attention-grabbing products.
-Though, your product may be valuable, but if it is difficult to use, nobody will waste time on to find app flow.
+Though your product may be valuable, if it is difficult to use, nobody will waste time on finding app flow.
 Modern design should reflect the latest tech innovations.

 ### Best Practices in Mobile App Design in 2020

 #### 1. Animations and Microinteractions
-Using micro interaction you are enabling user to get interact with app.
-It grab the attention directly and we don't need to add a extra text or anything
+Using micro-interaction you are enabling the user to get interact with the app.
+It grabs the attention directly and we don't need to add an extra text or anything.
 #### 2. 3D objects
-3d objects allows user to get more realistic experience which will create interest in your product.
-When user view and touch product it creates emotion and interest in conversion
+3d objects allow the user to get a more realistic experience which will create interest in your product.
+When users view and touch a product it creates emotion and interest in conversion.
-#### 3. New Skeumorphism
+#### 3. New Skeuomorphism
-Besides the 3d model or object this style elements also create effect like real world objects.
+Besides the 3d model or object, these style elements also create an effect like real-world objects.
 Which is now known as neumorphism.
-Details, shade & light create effect which user fill like realistic.
+Details, shade & light create an effect that the user fill as realistic.

 #### 4. Storytelling
-Storytelling is all about providing flow which has less user interaction and clear thoughts for user.
-It is the combination of short texts, informative illustrations, and an uninterrupted UI.
+Storytelling is all about providing flow which has less user interaction and clear thoughts for the user.
+It is a combination of short texts, informative illustrations, and an uninterrupted UI.

 Here's how you can achieve it:

 • Use short notifications on the page instead of pop-ups and overlays